 Indicator Name Timely access to a primary care provider (patient perception) Priority or additional Priority for 2018/19 QIP indicator?
-Dimension Timely Direction of Increase (higher) Improvement Type Outcome Description Percentage of patients and clients able to see a doctor or nurse practitioner on the same day or next day, when needed Unit of Measurement Percentage Calculation Methods Numerator / denominator x 100% Numerator Organizations are expected to measure progress on this indicator using the exact wording of the following patient and client survey question: The number of respondents who responded "same day" and "next day" using the exact wording of the following patient and client survey question: The last time you were sick or were concerned you had a health problem, how many days did it take from when you first tried to see your doctor or nurse practitioner to when you actually SAW him/her or someone else in their office? • Same day
+Dimension Timely Direction of Increase (higher) Improvement Туре Outcome Description Percentage of patients and clients able to see a doctor or nurse practitioner on the same day or next day, when needed Unit of Measurement Percentage Calculation Methods Numerator / denominator x 100% Organizations are expected to measure progress on this indicator using the exact wording of the following patient and client survey question as in Primary Care Patient Experience Survey (PCPES).

-Nord dec Next day 2 - 19 days (enter number of days:) 20 or more days Not applicable (dan't know/refused) Not applicable (don't know/refused).
-Denominator Number of respondents who answered "yes" to the following question: Not counting yearly check-ups or monitoring of an ongoing health issue, in the last 12 months did you want see your [name type of provider] because you were sick or were concerned that you had a health problem? • Yes • No • Don't know • Refused AND Respondents who answered "yes saw own doctor", "yes saw someone else in office", or "saw both [fill fd_type] and someone else (and others)" to the following question: Did you actually see your [fill fd_type] or someone else in their office? • Yes saw own doctor • Yes saw someone else in office Saw both [fill fd_type] and someone else (others) Saw both [fill rd_type] and someone else (others) No Don't know Refused Exclusions: Non-respondents; Respondents who answered don't know or refused to answer Diale adiacates and either of the above questions.
-Risk adjustment None Current performance: reporting period April 2017 - March 2018 (or most recent 12-month period available) Data source In-house surveys How to access data These data should be accessed from within your own organization.
-Comments Use of the Primary Care Patient Experience Survey (PCPES) is Comments encouraged, as it includes all priority indicator survey questions and more.
+"Q6b.
+The last time you were sick or were concerned you had a health problem, how many days did it take from when you first tried to see your doctor or nurse practitioner to when you actually SAW him/her or someone else in their office?
+Same day Next day 2 - 19 days (enter number of days:) 20 or more days Not applicable (don't know/refused)."
+To calculate the indicator result, add the number of respondents who responded "Same day" or "Next day", divide by the number of respondents who registered an answer for this question (do not include non-respondents or respondents who answered "Not applicable(don't know/refused)".
+Numerator Number of respondents who responded "Same day" or "Next day" to this survey question Number of respondents who registered a response to this question.
+Denominator Exclusions: Non-respondents; Respondents who answered "Not applicable(don't know/refused)".
+Risk adjustment None Current performance: April 2017 - March 2018 (or most recent 12-month period available) reporting period Data source In-house surveys How to access data These data should be accessed from within your own organization.
+Use of the Primary Care Patient Experience Survey (PCPES) is Comments encouraged, as it includes all priority indicator survey questions and more.
 Developed by Health Quality Ontario in collaboration with the Association of Family Health Teams of Ontario (AFHTO), the Association of Ontario Health Centres (AOHC), the Ontario College of Family Physicians, and the Ontario Medical Association, the survey is designed to be administered by practices and can be rolled up to the organizational level to support their quality improvement efforts.
 The PCPES captures patients' experiences in two ways: very specific aspects of their most recent primary care visit and their ongoing experience with the care received.
-To access the PCPES as well as a comprehensive Survey Support Guide on how to implement it, click here .
-To access an alternate version of the survey for community health centres (CHCs) and Aboriginal Health Access Centres (AHACs), click here .
+To access the PCPES as well as a comprehensive Survey Support Guide on how to implement it, click here.
+To access an alternate version of the survey for community health centres (CHCs) and Aboriginal Health Access Centres (AHACs), click here.
 Consider using "third next available visit", measures from scheduling software or asking additional questions, such as "Did you get an appointment on the date you wanted?" as process indicators to the indicator above.
 Organizations can choose to add these questions as other indicators.
 While the "third next available visit" is tracked at the provider level, this QIP indicator should be tracked at the organization level.